matoom/frostbite/introduction/installing_ruby_on_osx.md

 $ ruby -version
 ```

-If it was necessary to upgrade Ruby then execute the following steps:
+If it's necessary to upgrade Ruby then execute the following steps:

 Register new ruby installation in the Frostbite frontend.